arrawatia/CarND-Capstone/README.md

 The Transfer Learning process is described in the **Training Setup** section of the [setup guide](setup.md).

 I started by using the [Faster RCNN Resnet101 Coco ](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet101_coco_11_06_2017.tar.gz) and [Faster RCNN Inception V2 Coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz) models used in the Object Detection lab.
-These models have really good accuracy but I couldnot get these models to perform fast enough to be usable in simulator testing.
+These models have really good accuracy but I could not get these models to perform fast enough to be usable in simulator testing.

 I read that others were having success using [SSD Inception V2 Coco]( http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2017_11_17.tar.gz) and moved to this as well.
 This model is sufficiently fast in testing but doesnot generalize well.
 So, I trained a different model for each (simulator and site) dataset.